Kyoto Animation arson attack: Measures to prevent recurrence

 The Fire and Disaster Management Agency and the National Police Agency issued a notice on 25 July 2019, requiring gas stations to maintain sales records of people purchasing gasoline in refillable containers, which conform to fire safety regulations.
 Each record is to contain the buyer's personal information such as name, address, the purpose of the purchase, and quantity purchased.
 Although the notice had no legal backing, most buyers complied with this additional requirement voluntarily.
 This measure was formalised with the relevant regulations revised and coming into force on 1 February 2020 to make the sales records mandatory.
-Post incident, the Kyoto Municipal Fire Department formulated guidelines for evacuation in the event of arson or terrorism and encouraged the installation of evacuation ladders.
+After the incident, the Kyoto Municipal Fire Department formulated guidelines for evacuation in the event of arson or terrorism and encouraged the installation of evacuation ladders.

 As a result of the attack, police in Japan became more vigilant with death threats directed at other companies, such as Khara, Square Enix, Animate, and Clannad developer company Key, who each later received threats referencing the Kyoto Animation attack.